 The 2014 disappearance of 43 students from the Normal School in Ayotzinapa in Mexico drew international attention to the grave situation of forced disappearances in the country.
 The shocking crime also shook popular conceptions that explained away disappearances as a consequence of powerful drug syndicate which the government was taking measures to control.
 Three years later, despite consistent domestic and international pressure, the Mexican Government has not found the students or identified those responsible for their disappearances.
 Unfortunately, this horrendous case was not an isolated one: with nearly 28,000 persons officially registered as “missing” between 2007 and January 2015, few have been investigated, and only six of these cases resulted in convictions.

-Barbara Frey, J.D., Director of the Human Rights Program, and Paula Cuellar, PhD Candidate in History, are leading the Observatory’s research team at the University of Minnesota.
-The Minnesota team, consisting of bilingual student researchers, are building a database of information on disappearance found in Mexican media articles.
-The research is state-based; students have coded approximately 100 disappearances in each of three Northern Border States -- Coahuila, Nuevo Leon and Tamaulipas.
+Barbara Frey, J.D., Director of the Human Rights Program, and Paula Cuellar, PhD candidate in history, are leading the Observatory’s research team at the University of Minnesota.
+The Minnesota team, consisting of bilingual student researchers, is building a database of information on disappearance found in Mexican media articles.
+The research is state-based; students have coded approximately 100 disappearances in each of three Northern Border States—Coahuila, Nuevo Leon, and Tamaulipas.
 In addition, Paula Cuellar spent six weeks in Mexico in summer 2017 conducting interviews with journalists, local NGOs and victims’ groups, and families of the disappeared.
 She focused on how local press plays a role in portrayals of enforced disappearances.

 Cuellar argues that understanding the underlying complexities of portrayals of enforced disappearances in Mexico’s local press is vital to helping both the press and society understand the nature of enforced disappearances, that the victims are not criminals and that these disappearances necessarily involve the state.
 “I hope that we can understand better how the press portrays enforced disappearances, so they can improve their reporting and change the false narrative offered by Mexican officials,” Cuellar says of the project as a whole.
 “Society is reluctant to feel sympathy for the victims of enforced disappearances.
 The press needs to tell the full story, which will create sympathy for these victims.”